INTERNAL RULES OF PROCEDURES

 Prior to Third Reading, a final draft copy shall be furnished each member one (1) working day before the schedule of Third and Final Reading.

 c) Third (Final) Reading.
-At this stage, the secretary shall read the proposed draft ordinance by its number, title and the name of its sponsor or co-sponsor, if any.
+At this stage, the secretary shall read the proposed draft ordinance with its number, title and the name of its author or co-authors or the sponsor or co-sponsors, if any.
 Immediately thereafter, the Presiding Officer shall put the proposed ordinance to a vote.
-The Presiding Officer shall then formally announce the results thereof and direct the Secretary to enter it in the record.
+No debate or discussion is allowed.
+The Presiding Officer shall then formally announce the results thereof and direct the Secretary to enter the measure in the record.

 a) Resolutions shall be finalized in the excerpt format, unless requested otherwise by the author/proponent that all Members will sign;